Pet Care Home

-Mice continue to be one of the most popular "pocket pets", a term used with small pets that will fit into you pocket!
+Mice continue to be one of the most popular "pocket pets", a term used with small pets that will fit into your pocket!

 Dr. Jungles says..."this is the perfect pocket pet!"

-Mice not only captivate our imagination but they play a very important part in history also.
+They not only captivate our imagination but mice play a very important part in history as well.
 One of our favorite mice is Mickey Mouse who has delighted us since the late 1920's.

 For information about Small Animals and their care visit: